 Matt Roberts serves as the Executive Director of the Energy Storage Association, overseeing operations and strategic initiatives for the industry’s trade association.
 Matt has over 12 years of experience in energy policy, communications and association management with a recognized expertise in renewables, distributed generation, and sustainable infrastructure.
 Prior to joining ESA, Matt oversaw policy and operations for a global energy trade association focused on reforming the transportation infrastructure and expanding the use of renewable fuels.
 Matt started his career as a House staffer and speech writer, and has consulted in the energy industry with organizations and companies focused on solar, wind and geothermal energy policy and deployment.

-Mike has over 13 years of experience in the semiconductor and solar industries.
+ike has over 18 years of experience in the semiconductor and solar industries.
 His background includes over 10 years at Applied Materials working in the Semiconductor and Solar divisions and over 3 years working on leading CIGS technologies to commercialize products at MiaSole and NanoSolar.
-Currently, Mike serves as the Marketing Manager for SolarEdge North America.
+Currently, Mike serves as the Marketing Director for SolarEdge North America.

 Nick Sellers is senior vice president of business origination for Southern Power, a subsidiary of Southern Company.
 Southern Power is America’s premier wholesale energy partner, meeting the electricity needs of municipalities, electric cooperatives, investor- owned utilities and other energy customers with one of the fastest growing clean energy portfolios in the U.S. In this role, Nick is responsible for business origination with Southeast and national customers, as well as competitive intelligence.
 He was named to this position in 2017.
 Most recently, Sellers served as senior vice president of project development and construction for Southern Power, where he was responsible for generation development, siting, construction and state and local affairs.
 Beginning in 2016, he also served as vice president of external and regulatory affairs.
 Sellers began his career with Alabama Power in 2003, where he served in leadership assignments including vice president of regulatory and corporate affairs with responsibilities for pricing, rate design, policy and planning, federal affairs and corporate relations.
 He also served as vice president of corporate relations, leading federal and community relations, workforce development, and volunteer services.
 In addition, Sellers worked as the assistant to the president and CEO of Alabama Power after joining the company as the federal legislative relations director.
 Prior to joining Southern Company, Sellers worked for the Business Council of Alabama and as policy advisor and special assistant for economic development for the governor of Alabama.
 Sellers earned his undergraduate degree from the University of the Pacific in Stockton, California, and a Juris Doctor from the Birmingham School of Law in 2008.
 He serves on the boards of directors of A.G.
 Gaston Enterprises, Alabama Sports Hall of Fame, Alabama Sports Council, Birmingham-Jefferson Convention Center, Bryant-Jordan Scholarship Foundation, St. Vincent’s Foundation and the Greater Birmingham Council of the Boy Scouts of America.
 He is a member of the 2014 Class of Henry Crown Fellows at the Aspen Institute in Washington, D.C.
 Sellers and his wife, Julie, are the parents of three children , Annie, Maria and Nicholas.